MileHacker Logo

 Traditional Markets & Souvenirs

-• Bulawayo The Main market in the city (Egodini Market): AN energetic hub for fresh produce, clothing, and household goods.
+• Bulawayo City Market (Egodini Market): A bustling hub for fresh produce, clothing, and household goods.
 Stay watchful with belongings due to crowds.

 • Mpopoma Flea Market: Large market in Mpopoma suburb.
 Find second-hand goods, clothes, and some local crafts.
 A more relaxed browsing experience.